 Details of the Recall

 A recall alert posted by the U.S. Consumer Product Safety Commission (CPSC) states that the glass carafes could break while being used and pose a burn hazard to the user.
-The company has so far received 48 reports about the glass carafe breaking, causing five burn injuries.
+The company has received 48 reports about the glass carafe breaking, causing five burn injuries.

 The affected products were sold online at lohi-direct.com and Amazon.com from March 2017 to October 2020.
 They are black in color and have “Model CM6811” printed at the bottom of the machine on a silver label.
 Photos of the recalled espresso machines are available on both the recall alert at CPSC and the company’s website.